 Learning through the creative curriculum contributes to the children's spiritual development.
 We also provide children with the opportunity to discuss moral questions, what is right and wrong.
 Children learn how society has changed and develop skills to become good citizens.
 They study their own rich cultural heritage and developing an understanding of how this culture is enriched by the multi-cultural British society of today.

 Resources

-We keep resources for PSHCE and citizenship in a central resource area.
-Our PSHCE subject leader holds a selection of reference materials for teaching sensitive issues.
+We keep resources for Personal Development in school for teachers to access.
+Our subject leader holds a selection of reference materials for teaching sensitive issues.

 Assessment